 Use your core muscles.
 If they’re not strong enough yet, then don’t worry because core muscles get strong fast.
 Kayak a lot and you’ll be able to start wearing t-shirts that are too small and impress people, though like many things, you probably shouldn’t do that in the office.*

 In order to use your core muscles you must rotate your body starting at the hips.
 Imagine a line through you from one armpit to the other.
 This line should swing back and forth around the vertical axis of your spine to generate your forward momentum.

 Here are some things to keep track of, some of them are obvious and others are not, but they are all important:

 - Sit up straight.
-Stick your chest out, be proud to be a kayaker.
+Be proud to be a kayaker.
 Everyone who sees you wants to be you.

 - Don’t lean forward and backwards with every stroke.